-MA in Journalism students Pauline Faye Tria and Ralph Edwin Villanueva [those with UST Zoom backgrounds] presented a paper at the annual conference of the Journalism Education and Research Association of Australia.
+MA in Journalism students Pauline Faye Tria and Ralph Edwin Villanueva [those with UST Zoom backgrounds] presented a paper at the annual conference of the Journalism Education and Research Association of

-LECTURES AND CONFERENCES
+LECTURES AND CONFERENCES LECTURES AND CONFERENCES

-The speakers Jason Cruz (second row, leftmost), Ivy Piedad (second row, third from left), and Gian Reyes (fourth row, second from left), with (third row, from left:) Dr. Recio, Dr. Ong, Dean Vasco, organizers, and participants eads of three leading companies presented their take on regardless of the medium of communication.
-She capped off digital marketing at a forum on Marketing Management organized by the Graduate School held on November 20, 2021.
-The virtual symposium titled "360°: Traversing Digital Marketing in Full Circle" focused on how present-day enterprises transform the marketing function into a technology-driven aspect company, KMC Solutions, focused how on co-working spaces of a business.
+The speakers Jason Cruz (second row, leftmost), Ivy Piedad (second row, third from left), and Gian Reyes (fourth row, second from left), with (third row, from left:) Dr. Recio, Dr. Ong, Dean Vasco, organizers, and participants digital marketing at a forum on Marketing Management organized by the Graduate School held on November 20, 2021.
+The virtual symposium titled "360°: Traversing Digital Marketing in Full Circle" focused on how present-day enterprises transform the marketing function into a technology-driven aspect company, KMC Solutions, focused how on co-working spaces